MihailIchkov/capstone/README.md

 Stray Care is a full-stack web application designed to help rescue and manage stray dogs.
 It provides:

-Animal Management: Add, update, and manage dog profiles Adoption System: Users can apply to adopt dogs Volunteer Program: Manage volunteer applications and tracking Donation System: Accept PayPal donations to support the shelter
+Aimal Management: Add, update, and manage dog profiles Adoption System: Users can apply to adopt dogs Volunteer Program: Manage volunteer applications and tracking Donation System: Accept PayPal donations to support the shelter